stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 description: Computational methods are changing the way that we access information about history and society.
 These methods help us to detect change over time, to identify influential figures, and to name turning points.
 What happens when we apply these tools to the entire Hansard corpus or to a million congressional debates and tweets?
 This work provides an introduction to the analytic methodologies transforming the humanities and social sciences via a book, under contract at Cambridge University Press, and series of Jupyter Notebooks aimed at exploring questions like these.
 date:   2021-08-10 15:01:35 +0300
 image:  '/images/race_over_time_guldi.jpg'
-tags:   [Course Materials, Digital Humanities, NLP, Congress, Hansard]
+tags:   [Course Materials, Digital Humanities, NLP, Gov Data]
 ---

 This methods book provides a practical introduction to the R programming language for text mining historical records.
 And more than just a code cookbook, it offers a critical perspective to handling our human history.
 It is the companion guide to The Dangerous Art of Text Mining by Jo Guldi.